Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 9.4  Optional: Re-enable the graphical boot process:

 If you prefer the graphical boot process, you can re-enable it now.
-If you are using LUKS, it makes the prompt look nicer.

     $ sudo vi /etc/default/grub
     Add quiet to GRUB_CMDLINE_LINUX_DEFAULT